numikel/LawScrapper/README.md

-## 🔒 LawScrapper
+## 🔒 LawScrapper v1.1.0

 **LawScrapper** is an automated legal monitoring and summarization pipeline.
 It periodically checks for new legal acts published by the Polish Sejm, filters them by topic (e.g., fire safety), summarizes their content using an LLM (OpenAI GPT-4.1 via LangChain), and sends email notifications with formatted summaries.

 ## 🚀 Features

 ✅ Fetches recent legal acts using Sejm API
-✅ Filters acts by keywords
+✅ Filters acts by keywords with duplicate removal
 ✅ Automatically downloads PDF versions of the acts
 ✅ Extracts and summarizes content with OpenAI GPT-4.1 (via LangChain)
 ✅ Sends email notifications with summaries and metadata in a styled HTML table
 ✅ LangGraph-based pipeline to handle conditional workflows (e.g., if no acts found)
+✅ Singleton logger pattern for consistent logging across all modules
+✅ Comprehensive error handling and logging

 ## 🛠 Requirements
 Install dependencies (Python ≥ 3.10 recommended):